 Community Organizations Active in Disaster (COAD) brings together local organizations and houses of worship with local officials and emergency management professionals to strengthen the overall community response to a disaster and help the community better plan and prepare for whatever may lie ahead.
 The COAD does not deliver any services directly but fosters communication, coordination, collaboration, and cooperation (the 4 C’s) among governmental and non-governmental organizations to provide the most effective services to our community.
 Through regular meetings, training, and information sharing, organizations build plans and form partnerships to better respond when a disaster strikes.

-The benefits of joining COAD are numerous, but some of the highlights include:
+The benefits of joining COAD are numerous, but the hightlights include:

 COAD builds synergy in the community; we can do more together than individually.
 Being a member of COAD provides access to resources and services that can benefit your organization and the people you serve during the “blue sky” days as well as during times of disaster.
 Through joining together as a COAD, we can better respond to small and large-scale disasters affecting one individual or the whole community.

 “It Started Like Any Other Day,” a video prepared by FEMA, tells the stories of families affected by disaster.
 Learn why it is important to have a plan for yourself, your family, your business and your community.

 Enhance community’s ability to prepare, respond, recover and mitigate